 Luxury car buyers and leasers want a car that is smooth and quiet to drive.
 The standard suspension is perfectly comfortable.
 The sports suspension (M sport version) is a bit stiffer and you’ll notice speed bumps.
 For best results, personalise your vehicle and tick the Variable Damper Control box.
 This makes the 5-series much more forgiving on potholed British roads.

 BMWs are known for their reliable, secure handling.
 All models are smooth, even at high speeds.
 You can comfortably speed around corners and not endure any road creep.
 It truly is a capable ride and a vehicle made for snaking country roads through dramatic scenery.
+Watching your speed and sticking to the national speed limit is important for yours and other drivers safety.
+You do not want to have to do a National Speed Awareness Course, or be prosecuted.
 Do watch out if you pick the 530e hybrid, however, as the extra weight of the vehicle puts it at a disadvantage on corners.
 If you want extra stability, add the Integral Active Steering to the options list.
 The xDrive may also come in handy if you live in a rural area.

 The interior design of a 5-series is very well thought out.
 The driver’s cockpit is comfortable, and the electric adjustments make it easy to find the right seat position.
 Fully electric seats are, surprisingly, an optional extra, as is lumbar adjustment support.
 The dashboard is well laid out and all your essential controls are within easy reach.